 If I mention this obvious fact to the stereotypical ego-driven business owner, their reaction is a scrunched-up facial expression.
 “That’s because customers don’t know how we’re better than the competition”, they’ll say.
 “If we could get the word out – better marketing, sales, etc. – we’d be top dog.”

 On the second point, they’re right.
 Better marketing and lead generation will increase market share.
 But a reality many business owners can’t bring themselves to admit is that, sometimes, customers are content to buy from someone other than you.

 Today’s reality is, no matter the industry, most businesses do a pretty good job of serving their customers.
 Yes, some do it better than others.
 But if there was some kind of “customer satisfaction threshold” for your competitors, most of them would pass the minimum level.

 Every business is upping their game – they have no other choice.
 Ignoring the occasional outlier, businesses have had to improve the presentation of what and how they sell, in order to stay in business.
-That may manifest itself in creating an improved product, delivering more effective marketing, providing a better buying experience, or all of the above.
+That may manifest itself in creating an improved product, delivering more effective marketing, providing a better customer buying experience, or all of the above.
 No matter what it is, that threshold level continues to move upward.

 Every Business Looking To Deliver A Better Customer Experience